I have a lot of fun visiting new yoga studios in addition to enjoying the yoga class offered.

 In my view, running a customer-service based business should always have a focus on the customer.
-Yoga is not a low-cost wins all business model.
+Yoga is not a low-cost win-all business model.
 People do yoga for health and wellness reasons and therefore don’t mind spending money.
-They choose yoga studios for a variety of factors; price generally low on the list of considerations (unless you charge exorbitant prices).
+They choose yoga studios for a variety of factors; prices are generally low on the list of considerations (unless you charge exorbitant prices).

 There’s also a privacy element to consider.
 When you use the handwritten process, students can see the names of other students.
-I appreciate that 99 percent of students don’t care, but there likely is a small percentage that do.
+I appreciate that 99 percent of students don’t care, but they’re likely is a small percentage that does.
 Automated swipe cards solve any privacy issues.

 Whatever you do, implement a sign-in process that conveniences your students.